NavisCarrierSolutions/MACS3.API.Services/swagger.md

 ## 2. Authorize with your company API-Key

-* NOTE: Prepend your API-Key with "ApkiKey<space>".
+* NOTE: Prepend your API-Key with "ApiKey" and a space.
 * Click [Authorize].

 ![Login](images/sw_stability_authorize.png)